opentorah/opentorah/collector-service/README.md

 ## Project Setup ##

 - activated free Google Cloud Platform trial for `dub@opentorah.org` account (6/14/2020);
-- created project `alter-rebbe` with id `alter-rebbe-2` (id `alter-rebbe` is taken by the previous incarnation;
+- created project `alter-rebbe` with id `alter-rebbe-2` (id `alter-rebbe` was taken by the previous incarnation, and can't be reused even now, long after it was deleted :(;
-  maybe when a month passes and it gets deleted I’ll migrate to the old id);
 - organization `opentorah.org` was auto-created;

 ```